input-output-hk/mantis-ops/README.md

 '
 ```

 * Finally, enter the development environment with the following command.
-This command should be entered whenever you have a new shell and you'd like the development enviroment available:
+This command should be executed whenever you have a new shell and you'd like to enter the development enviroment:
 ```
 nix develop
 ```